-Andrew Bowman focuses his practice on qui tam litigation, where he represents whistleblowers who report fraud against the government.
-Andrew joined Gentry Locke in 2015 after serving for one year as Law Clerk to the Honorable Patrick R. Johnson in Grundy, Va.
+Andrew Bowman focuses on complex cases, including whistleblower and qui tam litigation, commercial disputes, catastrophic injury cases, and medical malpractice.
+Andrew joined the firm in 2015 after serving as Law Clerk to the Honorable Patrick R. Johnson in Grundy, Virginia.
 He also served as Vice President of the Buchanan County Bar Association.
 Andrew graduated from the University of Richmond School of Law and earned his B.S. degree in Molecular Genetics from the University of Rochester in New York.

 Cups of black coffee daily

 If you had chosen a career other than law, what would you be doing today?

 Prior to law school, I performed bench research and spent countless hours in the lab examining the genetics of adaptation.
 Now, I apply my scientific background to bridge the gap between the scientific and legal issues in qui tam litigation related to research grants from the NIH, EPA, and other federal agencies.

 What do you enjoy doing outside of work?

 I’m a rock climber, and for three years, I was a climbing instructor.
 I like the challenge of the sport.
 I envision it as a giant puzzle or a physical game of chess.

 Did you play sports in school?

 I did – both football and lacrosse.
 As a lifelong Pittsburgh Steelers fan, one of the most exciting moments for me was my senior year when my football team played the regional championship game on the Steelers’ Heinz Field on our route to winning the state championship.